-Considerations in choosing the perfect study place include finding a spot that is the least populated with the least amount of noise and distractions.
-Basically, it is easiest to study in a place that literally has nothing else to do other than study.
+Considerations in choosing the perfect study place include finding a spot that is quiet, free of distractions, and not too populated.
+Basically, it is best to study in a place that provides the conditions that will encourage you to do nothing but study.

 Taking these factors into consideration, it almost seems that you would be best off studying in a room with four walls, a table, some chairs, and bright light!
 Well, believe it or not, that is the best environment to study.

-Distractions are always the largest obstacle to studying properly.
-Surely there are many things surrounding you as a student that compete for your energies that you would much rather do than study.
+Distractions are always the largest obstacle to achieve proper studying.
+They can come in many forms and easily overhwlem you as a student since they compete for your energies and your need to study.

-If you are in an environment in which the only option you have is to study, you are much more likely to actually study, and when you are actually studying, you are far more likely to retain the information you are reviewing and studying.
+If you are in an environment that contains the key factors that will help you focus on only studiying, you are then much more likely to actually study.
+And when you are actually studying, you are far more likely to retain the information you are reviewing.

 Some of you are no doubt thinking, “Well, my dorm room is comfortable and I do not have to walk anywhere.
-Can I study there?”
-This question cannot be answered by anyone else but you.
-You have to measure your own personal strengths and weaknesses and evaluate if it is the best place for you to study.
+Can't I just study there?”
+Well, this question cannot be answered by anyone else but you.
+You must know yourself by measuring your own personal strengths and weaknesses to determine if studying in your dorm room would be best for you.

 - Are you easily distracted?